-“Our patients really like the coaching and support they receive throughout the bowel prep process, and we appreciate having enough advanced notification about cancelations to be able to service our waiting list.”Dr. Amir Bastawrous, MBA
+“Our patients really like the coaching and support they receive throughout the bowel prep process, and we appreciate having enough advanced notification about cancelations to be able to service our waiting list.”MD, MBA, Medical Director

-At the conclusion of the pilot, the program was expanded across all Swedish facilities to become the standard of care.
+At the conclusion of the pilot, the program was expanded across all of the health system’s facilities to become the standard of care.

-In light of recent guidance from the U.S. Preventive Services Task Force recommending that screening for colorectal cancer should start at age 45, not 50, there may be even more value in maximizing Swedish’s capacity to provide colonoscopies.
+In light of recent guidance from the U.S. Preventive Services Task Force recommending that screening for colorectal cancer should start at age 45, not 50, there may be even more value in maximizing the organization’s capacity to provide colonoscopies.